yonacwy/bible_study_app_v2/info/plan.md

     - [x] Dropdowns can now be toggled to active
     - [x] Backend fixed to make the code less reliant on ids
     - [x] Some visual upgrades
+  - [x] Added tooltip for chapter links on the daily readings page

 ### Version 0.5.2: Note QoL Changes
 - [x] Selecting Notes and Highlights